grantchatterton/cs465-fullstack/README.md

 #### Express HTML
 Express HTML was used for serving static files from the web server.
 Before files are transfered to the client, the templating/view engine [Handlebars](https://handlebarsjs.com/) processes given templating files (such as HTML), replacing marked contents with requested data.
 Consider something like the meals section of the main Travlr Getaways web page.
 When a user requests to view this page, first meals stored on the server are fetched, forwarded to the templating engine with the corresponding HTML file for processing, and then forwarded/rendered to the client.
 #### JavaScript
 JavaScript is a programming language used primarily for defining the functionality of a web page.
 Although intended for front-end/client-side development (for a user's web browser), it has been heavily adopted for use on the server-side through the use of [Node.js](https://nodejs.org).
+This project used the "MEAN" technological stack for development, which consists of [MongoDB](https://www.mongodb.com/), [Express](https://expressjs.com/), [Angular](https://angular.io/) and [Node.js](https://nodejs.org).
+The question may arise why these four specific technologies were combined together to form this stack, and the reason is all of them are JavaScript based.
+This means that the same language is used throughout, allowing for more streamlined development.

 ### Why did the backend use a NoSQL MongoDB database?